-A spiral also often makes the most sense when it leads to a rooftop garden and is used only so often, says Lippman.
+A spiral also often makes the most sense when it leads to a rooftop garden and is used only so often, Lippman says.

 If that's the case, why not take a cue from the owner of the West Village duplex shown above.
-"We added a copper gutter and then her contractor installed an irrigation system so she can grow plants off the railings," says Schwartz.
+"We added a copper gutter and then her contractor installed an irrigation system so she can grow plants off the railings," Schwartz says.

 You Might Also Like